DF-CAT/DF_CAT_Forensic_Tool/README.md

 3. When the auto-py-to-exe window turns on, put the path of gui_main.py in the Script Location, like this
 ![image](https://user-images.githubusercontent.com/99635869/207246773-935877da-ba4a-4bf2-898b-6102d8480d87.png)
-4. And if you want to create one exe file, if you want to make One File a directory, click One Directory Also, if you want to display Console Window, click Console Based or Window Based
+4. And if you want to create one exe file, if you want to make One File a directory, click One Directory Also, if you want to display Console Window,click Console Based or Window Based
 ![image](https://user-images.githubusercontent.com/99635869/207246974-f143a003-f45e-4dc2-9ef8-c96aa98cf730.png)
 5. Next, put the path of favorite.ico in the artifact_parser directory in the icon
 ![image](https://user-images.githubusercontent.com/99635869/207247630-75da0cc6-3844-4206-a9cb-e881e4bf43fc.png)